cfgauss/r-novice-gapminder/_episodes/05-data-frames.md

 > ## Challenge 1
 >
-> You can create a new data.frame right from within R with the following syntax:
+> Remember that you can create a new data.frame right from within R with the following syntax:
 >
 > ~~~
 > df <- data.frame(id = c('a', 'b', 'c'),